 Dastkar Nature Bazaar is a wonderful outdoor market featuring a diverse range of handmade, handwoven, organic, herbal and recycled products.
 Everything is made using traditional methods.

 Dastkar has exhibitors all the time, but every month there is a two week themed fair featuring craft demonstrations, workshops, cultural performances and a variety of regional meals and snacks at the food stalls.
-Check the Dastkar Nature Bazaar FB page for events.
+Check the Dastkar Nature Bazaar website for events.

 The bazaar is a joint initiative between NGO Dastkar and Delhi Tourism which provides a place for artisans from around India to showcase and sell their handicrafts.
 It’s definitely one of the off the beaten path sites in Delhi, but many locals prefer Dastkar Nature Bazaar to the more commercial Dilli Haat INA.